-Sandy Johnson could write her blog posts in French if the mood strikes her.
+Sandy Witt could write her blog posts in French if the mood strikes her.

 She says she spent her 20s “finding herself,” and along the way she “found” degrees in French, speech pathology, and guidance and counseling.
 Also a travel lover, Sandy has been to France, England, Mexico and Italy.